maozgal/maozgal.github.io/motion_layout.md

         />
 ```
 *   We created a new scene file : scene_02.xml.
-*   We changed the refernce layoutDescription to point on @xml/scene_02 :
+*   We changed the reference layoutDescription to point on @xml/scene_02 :

 ``` bash
 app:layoutDescription="@xml/scene_02"
 ```
-*   In scene_02.xml we constrainted our view to center horizontal + bottom at start, and center horizontal + top at the end of the animation.
+*   In scene_02.xml we constrained our view to center horizontal + bottom at the start, and center horizontal + top at the end of the animation.

 ``` bash
 <ConstraintSet android:id="@+id/start">